 Prostitution involves the exchange of sexual services for anything of value.
 These kinds of transactions are very common in both Kansas and Missouri between consenting adults.
 That being said — most people underestimate the crime — and the consequences it may carry.
 Over the last few decades, both Kansas and Missouri have been raising the stakes concerning prostitution-related offenses.

 Rises in sex trafficking have led to increased undercover operations by police departments as well as more severe punishments for those convicted.
 Criminal consequences aside, a conviction may have damaging effects on reputation and future, too.
 A current or prospective employer, or even a significant other, may discover a past tainted by a conviction.
 Additionally, if the conviction involves a minor or a particular type of prostitution offense, sex offender registration may be required.

-If you have been charged with a prostitution-related offense, protect your freedom and your future by contacting The Watt Law Firm here.
+If you have been charged with a prostitution-related offense, protect your freedom and your future by contacting The Watt Law Firm.

 Prostitution Offenses and the Consequences of Conviction

-In both Missouri and Kansas, it is illegal to buy, sell, or trade anything of value for sexual services.
+In both Kansas and Missouri, it is illegal to buy, sell, or trade anything of value for sexual services.
 Offering, accepting, or promoting the exchange of sexual services for something of value, even without engaging in any sexual activity, is also a crime.
-There are generally three categories of charges, and here is a breakdown of those charges and their possible consequences:
+There are generally three categories of charges, and here is a breakdown of those charges and possible consequences: